Madden for President -- History of the Superbowl Part 7

 This game with it's strange rule differences and offensive proclamation of the being able to crown an American team as "world champions"...made cultural imperialism more then just stopping Russian cabs with Marlboros.

-When Star Wars came out, the African continent thought that the stars were the Ewoks, because they happened to be speaking a form of very understandable Swahili.
+When Return of the Jedi came out, the African continent thought that the stars were the Ewoks, because they happened to be speaking a form of very understandable Swahili.

 The Raiders would pound the Vikings.
 Willie Brown intercepted Tarkenton and ran it back for a touchdown.
 Dave Casper would catch a touchdown from Stabler.
 Tatum would cause a bunch of fumbles and bad-back days.